unicorn-ui/Unicorn-UI-Website/public/blog/what-is-svg-and-why-do-you-care.md

 ### SVG Basics

 Hopefully I've convinced you that an investment in learning the basics of SVG is worthwhile.
 I'll leave you with a very simplistic example of SVG, but encourage you to read my other article on [SVG Basics](./blog/svg-for-beginners) to learn more.
-To keep things simple, I've cheated a bit with the code snippet below excluding some things which would only confuse at this point.
-For now, assume that the SVG dimensions are 64 x 64 arbitrary units, and so the circle's center points are located at the center of that.
+To keep things simple, I've cheated a bit with the code snippet below excluding some things I did to make the SVG &ldquo;responsive&rdquo;, which entails a couple of techniques that would only confuse at this point.
+For now, just assume that the SVG dimensions have been set to 64 x 64 relative units, and that the circle's center points are located at the center of that.

 ```html
 <svg>